This post was most recently updated on September 7th, 2020.Reading Time: 9 minutes.

 It’s been awesome living in Montréal.
 It’s a big and multicultural city with endless things to do.

 The restaurant scene in Montréal is unbelievable.
 Despite never really going to the same place twice, we saw maybe 0.1% of Montréal’s restaurants!
-And while I DID actually calculate that percentage, it’s likely inaccurate, as the restaurants in Montréal tend to come and go.
+And while I DID actually calculate that percentage, it’s likely inaccurate, as the restaurants in Montréal tend to come and go – so staying up-to-date with them would be a real challenge!

 Oh – one other thing.
 For the first time in my life, I’ve actually been interested and even felt invested in how the local sports teams do (Go Habs Go!
 Allez l’Impact Allez!
 Wait, that’s actually not very imaginative…) and even bought some swag.